ITspcilst/ITspcilst/README.md

 ## 🔧 PowerShell Projects

-- **Active Directory Bulk User Creation Script** — automation for bulk-creating AD users, adding them to a group, and forcing password reset on first login.
+- This project **automates** the creation of **Active Directory (AD)** user accounts using a CSV file, making it easy to onboard large numbers of users quickly and consistently.
 🔗 **Repo:** https://github.com/ITspcilst/Active-Directory-Bulk-User-Creation-Script-PowerShell-

 ---